 Steel comes from iron ore and recycled scrap.
 Iron ore is mined, crushed, concentrated, made into pig iron, and then impurities are removed.
 Leggett & Platt’s recycled scrap, which is mainly comprised of automobiles, is separated, sized, mixed together, melted, and then refined.

-Our metallurgists formulate a recipe and then add 95% recycled scrap steel to the largest electric furnace in North America.
+To make steel, our metallurgists formulate a recipe and then add 95% recycled scrap steel to the largest electric furnace in North America.
 That steel recipe determines how the end product will turn out.
 We melt the scrap using an electrical arc created by passing a current through solid carbon electrodes.
 The material liquefies, then a technician checks its initial chemical composition and makes coarse adjustments.

 Leggett & Platt controls every aspect of our innerspring-making process.
 It begins at Sterling Steel in Illinois, home to the largest electric furnace in North America.
 Each year we melt nearly a million tons of recycled scrap steel into billets.
 From there we make rod and draw it into wire at our own mills.

-We pull the steel rod through a series of steel-jacked, tungsten carbide wire-drawing dies.
+To make wire, we pull the steel rod through a series of steel-jacked, tungsten carbide wire-drawing dies.
 The first wire die is slightly smaller in diameter than the steel rod.
 Each subsequent die the wire is pulled through gets smaller and smaller, like nesting dolls, until finally we pull the wire through the die that creates its resting diameter.
 In addition to elongating and reducing the diameter, drawing the wire down creates a smooth, bright surface and increases wire’s hardness, tensile strength, and elastic limit.

+The steel wire used in Leggett & Platt’s high-quality innersprings makes each coil sturdy and resilient, even after years of use.
 Unlike imitators, our coils are tempered using heat or electricity so they bounce back to their original shape.
 After a coil is turned and shaped into its final form, tempering the spring realigns the molecular structure to ensure the coil won’t sag or settle.

 Depending on a person’s weight, coils yield as weight is applied, creating an initial feeling of comfort with a feeling of support as the person’s body rides down into the unit.
 Different body types require unique levels of firmness and support to get the sleep they need.
-Engineering a variety of firmness and support characteristics is a process that can be controlled with changes to wire tensile, gauge, coil turns, and coil connectors.
+Engineering a variety of firmness and support characteristics is a process that can be controlled with changes to wire tensile, gauge, coil turns, and coil connecters.